-Our faculty have expertise in cultural, economic, intellectual, political, religious and social history and interests ranging from ancient history, through the medieval and early modern era, to the present.
+At CNM, students study the history of a wide range of places and time periods.
+Our faculty have research and teaching expertise in cultural, economic, intellectual, political, and social history and their interests range from ancient history, through the medieval and early modern era, to the present.

-History courses satisfy humanity requirements for some programs of study and also are accepted as electives.
-But, in addition to completing credits toward a degree, students of history will develop a better understanding of why history is important.
-Learning about the past provides us with the background to compare our times and our concerns with those of people who lived before us, to understand historical change and how the world we live in came to be.
+In addition to completing credits toward a degree, students of history develop a better understanding of the value of the past.
+Learning about the past provides us with the background to compare our times and our concerns with those of people who lived before us, to understand historical change, and how the world that we live in came to be.